Transcription at university – Interview with a marketing student

-For many students transcription is becoming as normal as drinking coffee in the morning.
+For many students transcription at university is becoming as normal as drinking coffee in the morning.
 Particularly in study programs that involve a lot of qualitative research, transcription is necessary.
 During exams this can become very stressful as it takes a lot of time.

 Katja, tell us who you are and what you do